ardatan/graphql-tools/website/docs/schema-stitching.md

 Resolvers can use the `delegateToSchema` function to forward parts of queries (or even whole new queries) to one of the subschemas that was passed to `stitchSchemas` (or any other schema).

 In order to delegate to these root fields, we'll need to make sure we've actually requested the `id` of the user or the `authorId` of the chirp.
-To avoid forcing users to add these fields to their queries manually, resolvers on a merged schema can define a `fragment` property that specifies the required fields, and they will be added to the query automatically.
+To avoid forcing users to add these fields to their queries manually, resolvers on a merged schema can define a `selectionSet` property that specifies the required fields, and they will be added to the query automatically.

 A complete implementation of schema stitching for these schemas might look like this: